Code-Sakura/hakate/README.md

 ## About

-* state managing library for kotlin
+* A state managing library for kotlin
+* It can manage state with dependency

 ### repository